gryphonshafer/Quizzing-Rule-Book/content/governance/scholarships.md

 ## Awards

-Members of the 1st-place team at the *International Bible Quizzing* (IBQ) championship meets will receive a $200 scholarship from the LIFE office to the Alliance college of their choice.
+Members of the 1st-place team at the *International Bible Quizzing* (IBQ) championship meets will receive a $200 scholarship from the Life Office to the Alliance college of their choice.
 Alliance colleges will add an additional $650 to the scholarship upon enrollment.

 Members of the 2nd-place team will receive a $500 scholarship from the Alliance college of their choice upon enrollment.